-The Scottish Prison Service (SPS) has 13 publicly managed prisons and 2 privately managed prisons in Scotland and employs around 4,651 staff in a variety of roles (1,328 of those employed are female).
+The Scottish Prison Service (SPS) has 13 publicly managed prisons and 2 privately managed prisons in Scotland.
+In 2020-2021, it employed 4,507 staff (1,525 female) in a variety of roles.

 There is a growing private security industry in Scotland, providing CCTV surveillance, security patrols and other guarding services as well as private investigation and intelligence services.
 This sector includes door supervisors and stewards.

-For detailed information about the Army, phone 0345 600 8080 or visit the Army website.
+For detailed information about the Army, phone 0345 600 8080 or visit the Army website (www.army.mod.uk).